Study Code of Practice and Student Code of Conduct

 IB and pre-IB students at IBG have many different backgrounds.
 Most students speak Danish as their first language, but others have first languages such as English, German, Spanish, Thai, Lithuanian, Polish, Chinese etc. Students are encouraged to speak English even outside of class.
 They may speak their first language only if everybody in their group can participate in the conversation.
 We never use language to exclude others and we therefore encourage students to also speak English outside of the classroom.

 At IBG, we encourage mother-tongue language learning and encourage students to take Language A in their mother-tongue if this is the student’s best language.
 All Danish students, with elementary school backgrounds from within Denmark, must choose Danish A as their language A, with the option of combining it with either English A or English B. We also encourage the learning of Danish among our student body of non-native Danish speakers, in particular students who plan to go into further education in Denmark and/or reside in Denmark for an extended period of time.
-Danish B is on offer as a group 2 language, and a beginner Danish class is a compulsory part of our pre-IB programme.
+Danish B and ab initio are on offer as group 2 languages, and a beginner Danish class is a compulsory part of our pre-IB programme.

 Language of instruction add